essercodes/r-ol/README.md

         '© <a href="https://www.openstreetmap.org/copyright">' +
         'OpenStreetMap contributors</a>'}
     url={'https://api.mapbox.com/v4/mapbox.mapbox-streets-v8/' +
-        '{z}/{x}/{y}.mvt?access_token=' + mapbox_api_key}
+        '{z}/{x}/{y}.mvt?access_token=' + YOUR_MAPBOX_API_KEY}
     initialOptions={{format: new MVT()}}
 />
 ```

 ## Hooks
-Many component that represents an OpenLayers objects.
-If a represented object inherits from a
+Many components represent OpenLayers objects.
+If a represented object inherits from a parent, then
-parent, then you can use the hooks provided by the component representing the parent.
-For example,
+you can use the hooks provided by the component representing the parent.
+For example, all components
-all components can use Observable's component hooks because all objects inherit from Observable.
+can use Observable's component hooks because all objects inherit from Observable.

 Hooks that return an array follow the `useState` convention and "name state variables like
-\[something, setSomething\] using array destructuring."
+[something, setSomething] using array destructuring."
 Like `useState` 'something' returns an
 immutable snapshot, and setSomething accepts a value or and updater function.
 The updater function
 will immediately pull the current value from the object.